 - Observe the insoles: Now and then, inspect the insoles and examine their condition and, if needed, repair them.
 Good quality inserts should not develop any problems for a long time.
 However, even if they do, quick repairs can ensure that the fault doesn’t spread.
 Otherwise, it can become more substantial very quickly.

-How to Trim Your Insoles
+Video Tutorial: How To Trim Your Insoles

 If you’ve ordered a pair of insoles and found they’re too long for your work shoes, please refer to these step by step trimming instructions.

 Do insoles for work boots really work?

 This question is very general and important.
 Buyers want to get some assurance regarding whether they are spending money on the right thing or not.
 Well, the answer is yes.
 They really work for the boots.
 They help with footwear problems and provide comfort to the feet.